-CTRL-X to get back to your document.
+Ctrl+X to get back to your document.

 Hello there.
 Here is some text.

-To save our work, we can type:
+To save your work, press

 File Name to Write: file1 ^G Get Help M-D DOS Format M-A Append M-B Backup File ^C Cancel M-M Mac Format M-P Prepend